tylim88/FirelordJS/README.md

 2. Simplify type logic and remove dead code.

+3. Cache Firebase Tools in Github Action.

-3. Utilizing the latest Typescript feature, like [extends Constraints on infer Type Variables](https://devblogs.microsoft.com/typescript/announcing-typescript-4-7/#extends-constraints-on-infer-type-variables) to reduce code length.
+4. Utilizing the latest Typescript feature, like [extends Constraints on infer Type Variables](https://devblogs.microsoft.com/typescript/announcing-typescript-4-7/#extends-constraints-on-infer-type-variables) to reduce code length.

-4. Improve tests.
+5. Improve tests, currently need more cursor and limit tests(simple test that I skipped).

-5. You can also work on the [documentation](https://github.com/tylim88/FirelordJSDoc).
+6. You can also work on the [documentation](https://github.com/tylim88/FirelordJSDoc).

-6. You can help to implement the exact same type logics for [NodeJS Admin version](https://github.com/tylim88/Firelord), the admin version is still using the old logics.

-   Note that there is no V9 for admin, so we need to rewrite the runtime wrapper for it to looks like V9.
-We must reuse the type logics and tests code for consistency.

 7. Looking for a challenge?
 Then you can try to implement `mandatory field type`: